 Please note that lenders may charge specific fees in certain circumstances and if this applies, these fees will be specified in your Loan Offer.
 You have the right to pay a fee separately and not include it in the loan.
 Typically, this situation arises in relation to specialist lending.

-If we provide mortgage advice and obtain a Loan Offer for you and you subsequently do not proceed with your mortgage application through our firm, we will charge you an arrangement fee of €350 for our services.
+If we provide mortgage advice and obtain an Approval in Principle / Loan Offer for you and you subsequently do not proceed to a draw down, we will charge you an arrangement fee of €350 for our services

 Investments: Ongoing suitability assessments form part of the service to clients.
 These will be performed by way of report on an annual basis.
 This report will outline changes in the services or instruments involved and or/ the client’s circumstances.